ahmed-aljabri/hugoblog/personalblog/content/about.md

 The intention behind this site is to host a personal blog which will cover a range of technologies, share my thoughts and present technological deep-dives on various topics of interest.
 You might also find posts discussing ideas and designs for some of my software projects on github.

-> **Disclaimer: The ideas and views put forward in this site are my own and do not represent any of the organizations I work in.**
+> **Disclaimer: The ideas and views put forward in this site do not represent any of the organizations I work in.**

 You can contact me at:
 **contact@ahmedaljabri.site**